 This year’s theme is A Moment in Time.
 Ideas can run free, but prizes will only be awarded to those who are “on-theme”.
 Work must be artist’s own, no photographs or digital images please.

 Please put a YAEA 2020 Label with child’s name, year and school on the back of each entry with the arrow to indicate the top of the picture.
 Please can parents fill in their e-mail address, this will only be used to contact them in relation to Young Art East Anglia and will not be passed on or used for any other purpose.

 Entries must be ready for collection by Monday 27th January 2020.

 Any size up to A3 (42cm x 30cm).
 Larger work may be exhibited but will not win a prize as wall space is limited.
 Unmounted and un-laminated please.
-No photocopies or photographs will be selected.
+No photocopies or photographs or digital images will be selected.

 All mediums accepted, including overlaid and built up work but collages cannot be prize-winners as framing is too difficult and no bulky collages please.

 There are prizes for the 1st, 2nd and 3rd winners in 3 age categories: Reception, Yrs 1 & 2; Years 3 & 4; Years 5 & 6